Inbibo/adonisfx_docs/docs/documentation/maya/simple_setup.md

 ## AdnMuscle simple setup

-To set up AdnMuscle deformer we will start with a scene with the following elements:
+To create a basic scenario using the AdnMuscle deformer we will start with a scene with the following elements:

  - An animated rig.
  - A simulated mesh.